 - Send files up to 25 MB only and 2 GB storage space limitation

 Pushbullet Pro is priced at $39.99/year or $4.99/month, which might not be affordable for some.
 Well, Pushbullet users will either have to pay for the “Pro” subscription or look for an alternative.
-If you don’t plan on paying for Pushbullet Pro, here are the best alternatives you can use.
+If you don’t plan on paying for Pushbullet Pro, here are the best Pushbullet alternatives you can use.

-Best PushBullet Alternatives
+Best PushBullet Alternatives in 2020

 AirDroid is hands down the best PushBullet alternative.
 With AirDroid, you can share files, install apps, check notifications, answer & make calls, sync SMS & contacts and reply to WhatsApp messages.
 Additionally, it also lets you mirror your Android device’s interface to PC, which means you can control your Android smartphone or tablet right from your PC.